 Maybe you need a refresher course in logic.
 To logicians, self-contradiction is widely rumored to defuse an argument - not enhance it.
 Any argument - which gives rise to self-contradiction (as above) - is simply invalid.

 Non-interactionary dualism (the occult belief-claim that consciousness is causally inert) - when grafted to functionalism, as has been demonstrated for quite some time - generates obscene paradoxes.
 Should consciousness be causally inert - functionalism could not apply to conscious experiences.
-If consciousness were causally inert, it could not functionally interact with brain-states.
+If consciousness were causally inert, consciousness could not functionally interact with brain-states.
 (I pointed-out this trite detail over two years ago.)

-Further, Dennett does not conceive of and approach conscious experience as causally inert.
-Only those, inhabiting the cultic fringe - the non-interactionary dualists, do.
+Dennett does not conceive of and approach conscious experience as being causally inert.
+Only those, inhabiting the cultic fringe, known as non-interactionary dualism, do.

 Dennett denies that zombies are physically possible.
 Imaginary beings claimed to have no conscious experiences - trivially - cannot empathize with another's sadness (i.e. consciously identifying with the thoughts, feelings and experiences of conscious beings).
 Dennett accepts supervenience (the principle whereby psychological states depend on physical states).
-The failure (i.e. cross-world inequivalence) of supervenience IS the pivot on which the possible existence of zombies turns.
+The failure (i.e. cross-world inequivalence) of supervenience is the pivot-hinge - on which the possible existence of zombies turns.

 Dennett rejects the basis for your god-damned zombies, i.e. the break-down of supervenience in any possible world.
 To him, two beings who are in the same physical state must be in the same mental state.
-Dennett rejects the notion that one of two physically identical beings can have mental states - while the other physically identical being (a zombie) entirely lacks mental states.
-Below is Dennett's complete dismissal of the zombie side-show:
+Dennett rejects the notion that one of two physically identical beings has mental states - while the other physically identical being (a zombie) entirely lacks mental states.
+Below is Dennett's unqualified dismissal of the zombie side-show: